clinical-decision-transformer/clinical-decision-transformer.github.io/README.md

 preprint arXiv:2002.04083, 2020
 [2] American Diabetes Association.
 [Understanding A1c](https://diabetes.org/diabetes/a1c).

-\* The data extraction study from the EHR system was approved by an official review committee.
+\* The data extraction process from the EHR system was approved by an official review committee.